 Carpal Tunnel Syndrome

 Pain, weakness and a tingling feeling in your hand and wrist could be carpal tunnel syndrome.
+Learn its causes, symptoms and treatments.

 Carpal tunnel syndrome affects the arms, wrists and hands.
 It occurs when a nerve is squeezed or pinched at the carpal tunnel, a narrow passageway on the inner side of the wrist.
 The wrist and hand may become painful, weak or numb.
 These sensations may travel up the arm.
 The syndrome usually affects only adults.
 Women are three times more likely than men to develop carpal tunnel syndrome.
 Persons with diabetes or other metabolic disorders are also at greater risk.